deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Jupyter-Open_Notebook-green?logo=Jupyter)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)
 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-This preoject contains a Python notebook that helps in analyzing the Salary trends and predicting Salaries on the basis of Years of Experience.
+<span style="font-family:Segoe UI; font-size:1;">This preoject contains a Python notebook that helps in analyzing the Salary trends and predicting Salaries on the basis of Years of Experience.
-A simple Linear Regression Algorithm is applied and the score is calculated which gives an **accuracy of 96%**.
+A simple Linear Regression Algorithm is applied and the score is calculated which gives an **accuracy of 96%**.</span>